Crash of a Short S.25 Sunderland off Port Said: 12 killed

 Circumstances:

-The crew was returning to his base in Gibraltar following a convoy mission.
-During a night approach, the seaplane hit the water surface, exploded and disintegrated some 1,000 yards off shore.
-A crew member was seriously injured while all 11 other occupants were killed.
+The crew was returning to base at Gibraltar following a convoy mission.
+During a night approach, the seaplane hit the water surface, exploded and disintegrated some 1,000 metres offshore.
+A crew member was seriously injured while 11 other occupants were killed.
 Two bodies were found on 3rd and 9th of September only.

 Crew (202nd Squadron):